marko-js/marko/docs/components.md

   onUpdate() { }
 }
 ```

-Also all your DOM manipulation javascript and jQuery goes inside the `component-browser.js` file.
+Any javascript code related to the DOM or browser should also be inside the `component-browser.js` file.

 ### Example